 The Solution to Achieving Safe & High Performing Schools

-The key to having safer schools - as well as increasing attendance, achievement and graduation rates - is by adopting and implementing an Inside-out Approach, one that focuses on:
+The key to having safer schools - as well as increasing attendance, achievement and graduation rates, and decreasing disciplinary incidents - is by understanding, adopting and implementing The Inside-out Approach that:

-- Strengthening the relationships among the youth and adults
+- Strengthens relationships among the youth and adults

 - Utilizes restorative practices and policies

-- Changing the social norms that allow bullying to occur.
+- Changes the social norms that allow bullying, cyberbullying and other forms of mistreatment to occur.

 Safe School Ambassadors® Program

 The Whole School Climate Framework

 Our Whole School Climate Framework provides educators with a comprehensive and clear blueprint and a step-by-step approach that results in safer and higher performing schools.

 Whole School Climate Assessment (WSC360)

-Through a collaborative and customized process, we work with districts to examine their current school climate efforts and challenges.
-We identify opportunities for improvement, and provide recommendations, guidance and support to co-create a comprehensive school climate improvement plan.
+We work with districts and schools to examine their current school climate efforts, challenges and opportunities for improvement.
+We analyze discipline data, examine parent and student handbooks, review discipline policies and procedures, and interview key staff.
+This "deep dive" identifies what's working, what's not, and what's missing.
+We then provide recommendations, guidance and support to co-create a comprehensive school climate improvement plan.

 Programs & Services